How we tested

 Tea infusers are great for making a single cup of loose-leaf tea.
 They come in several styles: sticks, balls, and baskets made of perforated metal or wire mesh.
 With each, you simply insert the amount of tea you want to use into the infuser, stick the infuser into a cup, and pour hot water over it.
-We wanted to know which tea infuser was best, so we bought nine models, priced from $5.96 to $16.95, and used them to brew herbal, white, green, and black teas.
+We wanted to know which tea infuser was best, so we bought nine models, priced from roughly $6.00 to roughly $17.00, and used them to brew herbal, white, green, and black teas.

 The size of the infuser proved critical.
 The smaller the strainer, the harder it was to brew good, full-flavored tea.
 Some of the ball- and stick-style infusers weren’t big enough to hold a full 2- to 3-gram serving of tea leaves, particularly with the large-leafed white tea and fine, voluminous herbal tea.
 Even when we did manage to fit in most of these tea leaves, the smaller strainers let us down.
 Tea leaves need plenty of room to circulate in order to infuse the hot water properly.
 When they’re crammed into a small strainer, they don’t always get full exposure to the water and thus can’t expand and unfurl.
 In some of the smaller infusers, the leaves toward the center were packed so tightly that they didn’t even get wet, especially when brewing for shorter periods of time.
 The result in all these cases: wan, weak tea.